Configuration options

 Patchwork integration settings

-If your project uses a patchwork server, these settings allow you to integrate your b4 workflow with patchwork.
+If your project uses a patchwork server, setting these allows you to integrate your b4 workflow with patchwork.

 b4.pw-url